Sticky Navigaton Placeholder (may behave unexpectedly if placed anywhere other than "Header" or "Main")

 Once you enroll in an online CLE course, you will receive a username and password that provides access the online presentation(s) and written course materials.
 After viewing the course in its entirety, you must submit an affidavit of course completion to Real Estate Institute.

 The affidavit may be submitted online, at which time you will be required to state that you have viewed the entire presentation as of the date of submission.
 All affidavits must be submitted to Real Estate Institute within thirty (30) days of course completion.
 Once we receive the affidavit, we will process the information and issue a certificate of completion for the course within two (2) business days.
-Certificates of completion will be delivered to attorneys by e-mail and U.S. Mail.
+Certificates of completion will be delivered to attorneys by e-mail.

 As an Illinois attorney, what must I do to prove that I satisfied my MCLE requirements?

-As required by the MCLE Rules, attorneys must maintain their own certificates of attendance and other proof of MCLE compliance.
-At the end of the reporting period, attorneys must report whether they have complied with the MCLE Rules, have not complied with the MCLE Rules, or were exempt from the MCLE Rules during the reporting period.
-Before the end of an attorney's two-year reporting period, the MCLE Board will mail the reporting form to the attorney's address on file with the Attorney Registration and Disciplinary Commission.
-Each attorney who is not exempt is responsible for filing the reporting form with the Board, even if the attorney does not receive the form by mail.
+As required by the IL MCLE Board Rules, attorneys must maintain their own certificates of attendance (or other proof of MCLE compliance) for a minimum of 3 after their reporting period.
+At the end of the designated reporting period, attorneys must report whether they have complied with MCLE rules, have not complied with MCLE rules, or were exempt from MCLE rules.
+Before the end of the attorney's two-year reporting period, the IL MCLE Board will mail attorneys a reminder/form of their upcoming deadline to the address on file with the Attorney Registration and Disciplinary Commission (ARDC).
+Each attorney who is not exempt is responsible for filing their reporting form with the Board or completing the online form via the IL MCLE Board's website, even if the attorney does not receive the form by mail.

-Newly-admitted attorneys admitted on or after October 1, 2011, are required to report to the MCLE Board by the last day of the month that occurs one year after the newly-admitted attorney's admission to practice in Illinois.
+Newly admitted attorneys admitted on or after October 1, 2011, are required to report to the MCLE Board by the last day of the month which occurs one year after they have been admitted to practice law in Illinois.

-Individual attorneys should not mail, e-mail or fax their certificates of attendance or other MCLE-related documentation to the MCLE Board unless they are notified by the Board that they are being audited.
-Attorneys need to keep their proof of MCLE compliance for three years after the two-year reporting period ends, so that the attorney can respond if audited by the MCLE Board.
+Individual attorneys should not mail, email, or fax their certificates of attendance or other MCLE-related documentation to the MCLE Board unless they are notified by the Board that they are being audited.

 What happens if an attorney fails to submit an MCLE certification or otherwise fails to complete the required CLE?